THE BASICS

 What is a cluster engagement ring?

-A cluster engagement ring arranges multiple diamonds into a single composition that reads as one larger stone — delivering outstanding sparkle and apparent size at a fraction of the cost.
+A cluster engagement ring arranges multiple diamonds into a single composition that reads as one larger design — delivering outstanding sparkle and apparent size with a different cost profile from a solitaire.

 The cluster ring is one of the most historically rich and visually generous engagement ring styles in fine jewellery.
 Rather than relying on a single large centre stone, a cluster groups multiple diamonds — usually a dominant anchor stone surrounded by smaller melee — into a composition that creates the impression of a considerably larger piece.

-From a distance, a well-designed cluster can appear as one substantial stone.
+From a distance, a well-designed cluster can read as one substantial design.
 Up close, it reveals itself to be a jewellery-led composition of individual diamonds, each contributing its own light.
-The total sparkle of a cluster can exceed that of a solitaire at the same price point because of the cumulative surface area of the stones involved.
+A cluster can also deliver a generous spread of sparkle for the budget because the visual impact comes from the combined arrangement rather than one large centre stone alone.

 Cluster rings come in four broad styles.
 A round-led cluster places a round brilliant anchor stone at the centre of a tight circuit of smaller rounds — the most classic and balanced approach.
 An oval-led cluster uses an elongated anchor for a wider spread on the finger.
 A pear-led cluster has an inherently directional, romantic character.
 An asymmetrical cluster is the most design-led of all — defined by composition rather than a single dominant stone — and produces the most distinctive results.